 The South Wales Energy Network (click to enlarge)

-The Port of Milford Haven also owns and operates Milford Marina and Fish Docks as well as Pembroke Port.
-Activities such as cargo handling, fish landing, ferry operations and cruise calls are handled between these two locations.
+The Port of Milford Haven also owns and operates Pembroke Port, Milford Marina, Milford Fish Docks and Quayside Properties.
+Activities and services include cargo handling, fish landing, ferry operations, marina facilities and cruise calls.

 The Port has succeeded in attracting over £3bn of new investment over the past 5 years.
 As a result, the port area now sustains 4,000 skilled jobs in Pembrokeshire.
 These figures are a powerful reminder of what a positive impact an efficient and competitive independent port can have on the county, the region and indeed the nation as a whole.